MicrosoftDocs/win32/desktop-src/Power/using-the-device-power-api.md

 ---
-Description: 'Use the Device Power programming elements to manage the way devices perform while the system is in a sleep state.' ms.assetid: '44479f5d-2e92-4802-a633-3e0bb7d61e94'
+Description: Use the Device Power programming elements to manage the way devices perform while the system is in a sleep state. ms.assetid: 44479f5d-2e92-4802-a633-3e0bb7d61e94
-title: Using the Device Power API
+title: Using the Device Power API ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using the Device Power API